WorkCover WA would like to thank all delegates, exhibitors and speakers for making the WorkCover WA Conference a great success!

 This course is specifically designed for people who have responsibility (either directly or indirectly) for injured workers in their organisation.
 It provides the participant with an introduction to the rights and obligations enshrined in the Workers’ Compensation and Injury Management Act 1981 and its regulations for all parties involved in...Read More » August 7 - August 9View Event »

-WorkCover WA officers will be visiting Port Hedland, South Hedland and Dampier in the Pilbara region from 1 to 3 July 2019.
+WorkCover WA officers will be visiting Exmouth, Carnarvon, Shark Bay and Denham in the Gascoyne region from 15 to 19 July 2019.
 They will be performing compliance checks on businesses in the area to ensure workers’ compensation insurance policies are up-to-date, and provide education to general practitioners and brokers about workers’ compensation.

 It is important to remember: • employers in WA must have workers’ compensation insurance • workers’ compensation insurance does not automatically renew each year • public liability insurance is not the same as workers’ compensation insurance • family members paid to work in a business must be insured • contractors and sub-contractors can be ‘workers’ and may require cover • ‘business packages’ from insurers often exclude workers’ compensation liability, so it’s important to check you have the correct cover.